bynect/intel-8080-kit/README.md

-# asm-8080
+# intel-8080-kit

-An Intel 8080 library crate written in Rust that provides an assembler, a disassembler and an emulator with example executables.
+An Intel 8080 library crate written in Rust that provides an assembler, a disassembler and an emulator with respective executables.

 The assembler currently supports only a subset of the Intel 8080 assembly language.